The Islamic Dilemma

 Christian: Hi Ali, I was wondering if you have had a chance to read that John’s Gospel I gave you the other week.

-Ali: I did start reading it, but I came across a number of things that I find hard to accept, like Jesus is called God in the first sentence, or the Son of God a bit later on.
+Ali: I did start reading it, but I came across a number of things that I find hard to accept, like Jesus being called God in the first sentence (John 1:1-3), or the Son of God (John 1:14, John 1:18) a bit later on.
 As a Muslim, I can’t accept that about Jesus.
-The Quran says that God has no partners, and Jesus is no more than a messenger.
+The Quran says that God has no partners (Quran 3.64, Quran 112.3), and Jesus is no more than a messenger (Quran 3.59, Quran 4.171).

-Christian: Of course, like I said to you before, these things are clear though in the Bible.
+Christian: Of course, I understand your concern, but like I said to you before, these things are clear throughout the Bible.

-Ali: The thing is that we are told that the Bible has been corrupted, the Quran tells us to believe in the Scriptures that came before, but unfortunately these no longer exist, the Bible does contain some things that are true, but a lot has become corrupted over time.
+Ali: The thing is that we are told that the Bible has been corrupted.
+The Quran tells us to believe in the Scriptures that came before (Quran 2.136, Quran 29.46), but unfortunately these no longer exist.
+The Bible does contain some things that are true, but a lot has become corrupted over time.

 Christian: It’s interesting that you think that.
 Others have told me similar things in the past and I decided to research it a little.
-Two key questions I asked myself was, if the Bible has become corrupt, surely there would be some evidence of different texts with a different message existing before the 7th century… Have you come across any evidence that?
+I asked myself two key questions.
+First, if the Bible has become corrupt, surely there would be some evidence of different texts with a different message existing before the seventh century.
+Have you come across any evidence for that?

 Ali: Sure, I get what you are saying.
-But actually the Quran tells us that the Bible was corrupted and lost.
-Quran 2.79 tells us that Christians would write the Bible with their own hands, changing it’s text, and Quran 3.78 that they would alter the Scripture… Clearly what ever the Bible says today, the original was lost long ago…
+But actually, the Quran tells us that the Bible was corrupted and lost.
+Quran 2.79 tells us that Christians would write the Bible with their own hands, changing its text, and Quran 3.78 says that they would alter the Scripture.
+Clearly whatever the Bible says today, the original was lost long ago.

-Christian: Actually, I looked at these verses recently, and actually they don’t actually say that the Bible was corrupted, but rather at different times, those who claim to be Jewish or Christian, falsely interpret or teach the Bible.
-You probably read in John’s Gospel that many of the Jews in Jesus day did the same thing.
+Christian: Well, I looked at these verses recently.
+They don’t actually say that the Bible was corrupted.
+Rather, it suggests that at different times, those who claimed to be Jewish or Christian, falsely interpreted or taught the Bible.
+You probably read in John’s Gospel that many of the Jews in Jesus’ day did the same thing.

 Ali: Well, I’ve not studied those verses in detail, but I will go back to them and have a look.
 However, surely if the Jewish and Christian scriptures were accessible when the Quran was written, the Quran would say as much, no?

-Christian: It’s interesting you should say that, I was reading the 5th chapter of the Quran the other day and came across a very interesting verse: “So let the followers of the Gospel judge according to what God has sent down in it.
+Christian: It’s interesting you should say that.
+I was reading the fifth chapter of the Quran the other day and came across a very interesting verse: “So let the followers of the Gospel judge according to what God has sent down in it.
 Those who do not judge according to what God has revealed are lawbreakers.”
-That’s v47.
-If the NT was corrupt in Muhammed’s day, why would Christians be asked to judge by it?
+(Quran 5.47) If the NT was corrupt in the time of Muhammad, why would Christians be asked to judge by it?

 Ali: Yes, again, I’ve not really looked at those verses before… I need to do some more research.
 Let me ask you this.
-Let’s say that the Quran does affirm the Bible in the time of Muhammed, how do you know the Bible you have, or that John’s Gospel is an accurate copy?
+Let’s say that the Quran does affirm the Bible in the time of Muhammad.
+How do you know that the Bible you have, or John’s Gospel is an accurate copy?
 My imam was telling us the other day that none of the Bible manuscripts agree with each other…

 Ali: So you believe that the Bible is trustworthy?